jseales/vanguard_de_project/submissions/readme.md

 ### visualize.py
 I open a connection to the spotify database.
 I retrieve data from the views created in views.py and store them in DataFrames.
-I define a function recolumn that is useful for reshaping the DataFrames so that they are suitable for the bar graphs I create.
+I define a function `recolumn` that is useful for reshaping the DataFrames so that they are suitable for the bar graphs I create.
-I define a function make_bar_graph that takes data, sizing, and labeling information and then creates and saves an image of a bar graph.
+I define a function `make_bar_graph` that takes data, sizing, and labeling information and then creates and saves an image of a bar graph.
-Then I perform the recolumn-ing, and make bar graphs by calls to make_bar_graph.
+Then I perform the `recolumn`-ing, and make bar graphs by calls to `make_bar_graph`.
-I define a function make_scatter_plot that takes data, sizing, labeling, and coloring information, and then creates and saves an image of a scatter plot.
+I define a function `make_scatter_plot` that takes data, sizing, labeling, and coloring information, and then creates and saves an image of a scatter plot.
 I perform some data transformation to make the 'release_date' and 'followers' columns more useful for the scatter plots.
-Finally I make scatter plots by calls to make_scatter_plots.
+Finally I make scatter plots by calls to `make_scatter_plot`.

 ### spotify.db
 An SQLite database containing the tables and views described above.